So much coolness comes in a Levis blue denim 90s skirtNovember 23, 2018

 No denim at all?

-For coolness, you might want to dispense with an actual denim skirt, no matter how short.
+For coolness, you might want to dispense with an actual Levis blue denim 90s skirt, no matter how short.
 I’m not suggesting you go around in your knickers but why not try a chambray skirt?
 This looks a lot like denim but is much lighter.
 It is what “denim” shirts are often made of.
 It’s blue like denim, cotton like denim, but airy like shirt material.
 You can have chambray shirts but also chambray skirts.
 They are often longer than the classic denim skirts, and fuller, since the light material can be gathered or pleated.
 This gives you a more 1950s or 1980s style.
 Chambray is particularly popular for dresses.

 The denim dress